Order by phone:

 If you've been with your provider on the same deal for over two years, it's likely you're paying more than you need to.

-The broadband market is set up to offer the best deals to new customers.
+The broadband market is set up to offer the best deals to new customers only.
 With annual and mid-contract price hikes to contend with, it’s easy to start over-paying for a tariff without realising there are better value options.

 Broadband customers who sign up to a new service don’t just enjoy special introductory rates and lower monthly costs.
 Switching your broadband package can provide you with access to faster speeds, updated Wi-Fi routers and special perks, like gift cards.